-Hi, I'm Jocelyn and beginning August 2025, I am an assistant professor in Computational Health Sciences at the University of Minnesota Twin Cities.
+Hi, I'm Jocelyn and I'm an assistant professor in Computational Health Sciences at the University of Minnesota Twin Cities.
+I'm also an affiliate faculty member at the School of Statistics and lead for the Real World Data Analytics Methods core at the Center for Learning Health System Sciences.

 My research interests are in scalable statistical data analysis and computing using tools from randomized algorithms, machine learning, low rank matrix and tensor factorizations, stochastic optimization, and numerical analysis.
 My work focuses on developing provable randomized algorithms to scale statistical machine learning methods for the analyses of modern massive, complex, and structured data.
 My computational projects have included applications to biobank data, hyperspectral imaging, and survey data containing free-form text responses.
 Please find my publications here and on Google Scholar.